halfprice/spanstore_formulation/README.md

 SPANStore: Cost-Effective Geo-Replicated Storage Spanning Multiple Cloud Services
 =================================================================================

-This code contains a python implementation of the two SPANStore formulations.
+This code contains a python implementation of the SPANStore formulations.

 See details about SPANStore in our [paper](http://zwu.me/papers/sosp13.pdf).